brenoepics/kt-json-i18n/README.prp.md

 ### Usage

-1. Download latest version from [releases](https://github.com/brenoepics/json-translate/releases/latest) and unzip.
+1. Download latest version from [releases](/releases/latest) and unzip.
-2. Update and rename `config.ini.example` to `config.ini`.
+2. Rename `config.ini.example` to `config.ini`.
+3. Fill in the `config.ini` file with your Azure credentials, input/output paths, and other settings.
-3. Run the project using the command `java -jar json-translator-{_currentVersion_}-jar-with-dependencies.jar`
+4. Run the project using the command `java -jar kt-json-i18n-{_currentVersion_}-jar-with-dependencies.jar`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.